This complex and demanding dog has a distinctive appearance and an offbeat sense of humor.

 Weimaraners are often purchased without any clear understanding of what goes into owning one.
 There are many Weimaraners in need of adoption and or fostering.
 There are a number of rescues that we have not listed.
 If you don't see a rescue listed for your area, contact the national breed club or a local breed club and they can point you toward a Weimaraner rescue.

-- Weimaraner Rescue of North Texas
+- Atlanta Weimaraner Club Rescue

 - Heartland Weimaraner Rescue